gaudiatech/pyved-engine/docs/GameTutorials/Platformer.md

         disp(scr, b, img=shared.gam_assets['wall'])
 ```

+Watch out, do not modify `mob_blocks` (displayed in orange)

-And now we're all done here !
+We're all done for that step!

-You can still add more texture for the moving blocks for example, but we wanted to keep it as surface level as possible.
+You could add more textures for the moving blocks for example,
+but we wanted to keep it as surface level as possible.

-## Step 3 : Add a new type of Entity
+## Step 3.
+Adding a new type of Entity

-Now, let's get our hands dirty with the hard stuff !
+Now, let's get our hands dirty with some hard stuff!

 We will create a block that allows us to change levels.
 There's many other way to decline the code used, so be creative.

-We will first modify our map and add a new block somewhere, put it wherever you want.
+We will first modify our **map data** and add a new block somewhere,
+put it wherever you want.
+The **map data** is stored in the file: `my_map.csv`
+You can see the map is encoded as a matrix of numbers:
+0, 1, 2 and 3 are used codes.
+0 denotes the empty space for example.
+1 denotes regular walls etc.

-You can see the map uses 0, 1, 2 and 3 as blocks, so let's keep going and create our new block by adding a 4 in the map.
+Let's keep going and declare a new type of block by adding a 4 value somewhere.
+It's better to replace a 0 value somewhere on the 15th line (it is approximatively
+the floor on which the player is walking)
+*by the new value 4*.

-Let's now go into `gamedef.py` and we will add a new **archetype**
+Once it's done, go into `gamedef.py`, where we will add a new **archetype**

-As defined before, the archetypes allows us to creates new entities with special rules.
+As defined before, the archetypes allows us to creates new entities
+with special rules.

-Go after the other archetypes and let's add our new block, the `tp_block`
+Go after the existing list of archetypes and let's add our new block, the `tp_block`

 ```py
     pyv.define_archetype('tp_block', ['body', ])
 ```

-Here we just added the property `body` to our block, because we just need it to have an actual hitbox, the logic of what happens whenever we reach the blocks is elsewhere.
+Here we just added the property `body` to our block,
+because we just need it to have an actual hitbox, the logic of what happens whenever we reach the blocks is elsewhere.

 Now that our archetype exists, we need our world to know who's this new kid in the block.

 Go inside the `World.py` file and under the `add_terrain_blocks` function.

-Since this function handles the initialisation and properties of blocks, let's add our `tp_block`
+Since this function handles the initialisation and properties of blocks,
+let's add the logic:
+how to process our value "4", link it to a `tp_block` entity:
+Be careful, this needs to be added **inside the for loop**, not outside.

 ```py
             elif btype == 4: